cnieg/gitlab-tokens-exporter/README.md

 ## Known limitations

-When launching the exporter, it will first get infos on **all** the gitlab tokens, so it can take some time depending on the number of projects to scan.
+When launching the exporter, it will first get infos on **all** the gitlab tokens, so it can take some time depending on the number of projects to scan.<br />
 The exporter returns `204 No Content` until the first scan is done.